hospitaljobsin/hospitaljobsin/apps/accounts/README.md

 add accounts center
 where:

 - users can delete their accounts
-- check if 2fa challenge has expired in session, if so, show not found on 2fa verification page
 - delete existing 2fa challenge before trying another sign in method
 - option to disable password
 - encrypt user session cookie using JWE